Last Updated on

 “Consists in deriving happiness by using your strengths every day in the main realms of living.
 The meaningful life adds one more component: using these same strengths to forward knowledge, power, or goodness.”

 This book is a classic.
-It is well written and it will change how you think about happiness and strength in many ways.
-Various questionnaires are provided and it is easy to follow for all positive psychology knowledge levels.
+It is well written and will change how you think about happiness and strength.